What to expect from dynamical modelling of galactic haloes: The causes of the systematic uncertainty

 Results are shown in Fig.~\ref{fig:pairiso}.
 It is obvious that binary haloes have a larger overall scatter in the systematic errors than isolated haloes, which is mostly driven by a small fraction of haloes exhibiting large biases perpendicular to the anti-correlation direction.

-The fits to dark matter tracers in Aquarius haloes are also shown in Fig.~\ref{fig:pairiso}. \cite{han2015b} reported an overall bias of only 5\% in $M_{200}$ for these haloes, while the bias of MRII haloes is about 15\% for isolated ones and 25\% for binaries.
+The fits to dark matter tracers in Aquarius haloes are also shown in Fig.~\ref{fig:pairiso}. \cite{han2015b} reported an overall systematic uncertainty of only 5\% in $M_{200}$ for these haloes, while the systematic uncertainty of MRII haloes is about 15\% for isolated ones and 25\% for binaries.
 Again this difference can be attributed to the small size of the Aquarius sample.
 A K-S test between the Aquarius haloes and isolated MRII haloes yields a p-value of 0.16 along the anti-correlation direction in the parameter space, which indicates an insignificant difference in the distributions.